cran/ggblanket/README.md

 [here](https://davidhodge931.github.io/ggblanket/articles/ggblanket.html)
 to start learning how ggblanket works.

-## Thanks!
+## Thank you

-Thank you to all authors of ggplot2, tidyverse, and the wider R ecosystem.
+Thanks to all authors of ggplot2, tidyverse, and the wider R ecosystem.

-If you like ggblanket, please give the repository a star.
+This R package is dedicated to my Dad (Peter Hodge, 1953-2023).